 GatorWell, a UF health promotion department offering services like substance misuse support and HIV testing, began training faculty, staff and students on campus violence prevention through Green Dot in 2019.

 Green Dot is a training program used by universities throughout the country.
 It uses a top-down approach to train faculty and then students to prevent stalking, sexual assault and domestic violence.
-UF discontinued its Green Dot services at some point since 2023, although it's unclear exactly when.
+UF discontinued its Green Dot services without announcement at some point in the past year.
+University representatives did not share exactly when or why the program ended following inquiries from The Alligator.

 Green Dot is still used at universities across the state, including Florida State University.
 Nell Robinson has worked as Green Dot coordinator at FSU since 2019.
 Robinson said the school loves the program enough to keep funding it even after its grant money ended last year.